dallas-hall/learning-containers-and-orchestration/kubernetes/04.security/README.md

 ## Identifying & Disabling Open Ports

-When applications and services they can bind to a port on the host's network interface.
+When applications and services run they can bind to a port on the host's network interface.
 Once bound, the host's IP address and this port can allow traffic into the host.

 ![images/ports.png](images/ports.png)